Software Development

 Now that you have a better understanding of the criteria for claiming, here are few examples of project-types that often qualify:

-• Any development that includes AI or Machine learning
+• Frontier AI or Machine learning

 • Development of neural networks